snc/SncRedisBundle/UPDATE.md

 # Update notes #

+## 3.0.0 ##

+- Dropped support for Symfony 3.3 and below, as well as PHP 5.x

+- Dropped official support for HHVM

+- RedisSessionHandler is now implementing \SessionUpdateTimestampHandlerInterface by extending Symfony's AbstractSessionHandler.
+This requires Symfony 3.4 or above but brings better performance as it avoids writing back the session data on every request.
+Session data is only written if it changed.

 ## 2.0.0 ##

 - Passwords in DSNs must now be properly urlencoded if they contain any of